How long do you have to move retirement assets between accounts?

 Most IRA rollovers happen without anyone actually touching the money.
 Your 401(k) plan administrator directly transfers the 401(k) money to the IRA you designate.
 That’s called a direct rollover.
 You can avoid taxes and hassle with this option.
 You have as long as you want to do a direct rollover.
 In almost all cases (check with your employer), you can leave the money in a 401(k) indefinitely.

 You can also have a check made out to a 401(k) account or an IRA account that you physically deliver to your new employer or a bank.
 Taxes won’t be withheld.
 For most people, that option just adds complications.

-There is another option, however.
-If you want to use some of the money you have saved for retirement temporarily, you can take advantage of the 60-day rollover role to give yourself a loan.
-But you have to follow the rules precisely and put the money back into a tax-deferred retirement plan—an IRA or 401(k)—within 60 days.
+If you want to use some of the money you have saved for retirement temporarily, you can take advantage of the 60-day rollover rule to give yourself a loan.

-The important things to know about the 60-day rollover rule:
+Three important things to know about the 60-day rollover rule are: